Meet the Lucerne House Care Home team

 Our wonderful team comprises nurses, carers, activities coordinators, chefs, housekeepers and more.
 These people are here to ensure that residents enjoy their time at the home and are supported to live life to the fullest.
 Meet some of our staff below:

-My name is John Bayliss and I am the General Manager here at Lucerne House.
+Hi, my name is Sally Coletti, and I am the General Manager here at Lucerne.
+Welcome to our website!

 I qualified as an RGN from Plymouth University.
 I am a passionate nurse with a wealth of experience, which includes over 6 years’ experience in A&E departments, and I was the team lead for a team of community nurses in Dorset.

 I have a very active role in the lives of all residents, ensuring patient-centred care is delivered by every member of staff to a high standard.
 In my time as a nurse, I have gained valuable experience and knowledge around caring for the elderly and terminally ill patients.
 I believe that a holistic approach is crucial to providing gold standard care for the individual and their families.